 There were still twin stupas, but they had been moved about 100 yards from where I remembered them.
 They were covered in a flawless gold paint that was so bright in the afternoon sun that you needed sunglasses to even look at them.
 There was a railing around the stupas with signs that warned people not to walk any closer.

 When my wife came out of the Wat, we strolled over to where I had found the well worn path leading to the precipitous stone stairway.
-It was now a paved ashphalt path that was better constructed than the old one lane roadway we took to get here decades ago.
+It was now a paved ashphalt path that was better constructed than the old one lane roadway we drove to get here decades ago.

 The paved path veered away from the precipice.
 Although older, my sense of adventure was still that of a young man.
 I convinced my wife to leave the paved pathway and try to find the old hewn stone stairway.